 The APR on a credit card works as the interest rate for that card.
 As mentioned, you only need to pay this interest rate if you carry a balance on your card past the due date.

 For example, if you only make your minimum monthly payment by the due date, your remaining balance for that month will accrue interest at the rate specified by your credit card’s APR.
+But if you pay your bill in full by the due date, you’ll avoid credit card interest that month.

 How to calculate APR on credit cards